stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ## **Securing Secrets with Sealed Secrets**

-This guide provides step-by-step instructions on setting up Sealed Secrets for encrypting secrets in a Kubernetes cluster.
-Here's a breakdown of the key steps and commands:
+This guide provides step-by-step instructions on setting up Sealed Secrets to encrypt secrets in a Kubernetes cluster.
+Here's a breakdown of the critical steps and commands:

 ### **Prerequisites:**

-- **Kubernetes Cluster**: Ensure you have a running Kubernetes cluster. for this guide we will be using [`kind`](https://kind.sigs.k8s.io/docs/user/quick-start/) for my Kubernetes cluster
+- **Kubernetes Cluster**: Ensure you have a running Kubernetes cluster.
+For this guide, we will be using [`kind`](https://kind.sigs.k8s.io/docs/user/quick-start/) for my Kubernetes cluster.

 ```bash {"id":"01HRSMKKZD5C28W9PK7C08SQH2"}
 brew install kind